Rookout/piper/docs/enviorment_variables.md

 ## Enviorment Vraiables

 * GIT_PROVIDER
-  The git provider that Piper will use, posiable variables: github (will support bitbucket and gitlab)
+  The git provider that Piper will use, possible variables: github (will support bitbucket and gitlab)

 * GIT_ORG_NAME
   The organization name.

 * GIT_ORG_LEVEL_WEBHOOK
-  Boolean vriable, wheter to config webhook in organization level. default `false`
+  Boolean variable, whether to config webhook in organization level. default `false`

 * GIT_WEBHOOK_REPO_LIST
-  Comma seperate list of repositories to configure webhooks to.
+  Comma separated list of repositories to configure webhooks to.

 * ARGO_WORKFLOWS_TOKEN
   The token of Argo Workflows server.